truenas/documentation/content/en/hub/tasks/advanced/virtual-machines.md

 ## Managing the Virtual Machine

-After creating the VM and configuring any devices for it, you can manage the VM by expanding its entry in **Virtual Machines**
+After creating the VM and configuring any devices for it, you can manage the VM by expanding its entry in **Virtual Machines**.

 <img src="/images/virtual-machine-options.png">
 <br><br>